spoons-and-mirrors/subtask2/README.md

 # A stronger opencode /command handler

-### TL:DR - Keep the agentic loop alive + parallel commands
+### TL:DR - More agency, control and capabilities for commands

 This plugins affects how opencode handles slash commands with additional frontmatter parameters and enables parallel command execution.
-Basically, super powers for slash commands
+In other words, super powers for commands that helps steer and keep the agentic loop alive.

 - `return` send instructions to main session on **command** or **subtask(s)** results, can be chained
 - `parallel` run subtasks concurrently (accepts arguments)